vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 20. Replicate the calculation on page 206 (showing work) that starts with the surface of the sun being 5,770 K and finds that we receive 1,360 W/m2 at Earth.
 21. According to Figure 13.8, which continent appears to have the most solar potential?
 How would you rate China?
 Do the largest populations and/or largest energy consumers in the world tend to be well-aligned to the best solar resources?
 22. Examine Figure 13.9 to determine the insolation at the "four corners" location where Arizona, New Mexico, Utah, and Colorado touch.
 Express this in both kWh/m2/day and in W/m2, showing how to convert from one to the other.
 23. What is a typical value for hours of full-sun-equivalent111 of solar exposure in the U.S. based on the map and native units in Figure 13.9?
 Explain how you arrive at this.
 24. A 30 year study by the National Renewable Energy Lab112 indicates that in San Diego, a typical year delivers an annual average of 5.0 kWh/m2/day of insolation for a flat panel facing straight up.
 Convert this to W/m2.
 25. The same study mentioned in Problem 24 finds that worst year in San Diego delivered an annual average of 4.7 kWh/m2/day
 109: Make up your own number if it helps.
 110:
 . largest rectangle that fits in curve
 Just using this location as an unambiguous spot on the map.
 111:
 ... full sun meaning 1,000 W/m2
 112: ... called the Redbook study: [88]

 and the best gave 5.2 kWh/m2/day for a flat horizontal panel.
 What, then, is the range of annual average insolation values in units of W/m2 for San Diego, and what percentage variation is this, roughly (in round numbers)?
 26. The study from Problem 24 finds that a flat panel facing south and tilted at various angles113 relative to the horizontal produce the following annual average yields in units of kWh/m2/day:
-    Angle Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Year 13 Solar Energy
+Angle Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Year

 225
 113: where we use to represent the site latitude 32.7° for San Diego 0°
 3.1 3.9 4.9 0-15° 4.1 4.8 5.6
 6.1
 6.3
 6.4 6.9 6.5 5.4 4.4 3.4 2.9 5.0
 6.4
 6.3
 Ꮎ 4.7 5.3 5.8 6.3
 +15° 5.1 5.5 5.7 5.9
 5.9
 5.2
 90° 4.5 4.3 3.9 3.2
 2.4
 6.3 6.8 6.7 6.0 5.3 4.5 3.9 5.6
 5.8 6.4 6.5 6.1 5.7 5.1 4.6 5.7
 5.1 5.6 5.9 5.8 5.8 5.4 5.0 5.5
 2.1 2.2 2.9 3.6 4.4 4.6 4.5 3.5
 What tilt delivers the best yield for the year, and how much better is this (in percent) than a flat plate facing straight up?
 What tilt appears to result in minimal seasonal variation?
 27. What if you adjusted the tilt of panels throughout the season to maximize yield?
 Reproduce the table above, but only writing in the highest number for each month.114.
 What average does this track produce for the year, and how much improvement (in percent) does this represent compared to the best fixed-tilt performance?
 28. If typical insolation is 200 W/m2, how much land area would be needed for a 15% efficient flat PV array supplying an average of 10 kW of power-which is the U.S. individual share?
 If arranged in a square, how large is the side-length of this array?
 Compare its size or area to something familiar.
 29. If typical insolation is 200 W/m2, how much land area would be needed for a 15% efficient flat PV array supplying an average of 10,000 W for every person in the U.S. (population 330 million).
 If arranged in a square, how large is the side-length of this array?
 Draw it on top of a state of your choice, to scale.
 30. Based on what is presented in the text,[^115] why is solar power still such a minor player if it is so hugely abundant and the technology has been around for a long time?
 What are some of the challenges?
 31. You look at a PV panel and mentally estimate it to measure about 0.8 m by 1.5 m.
 Knowing that PV panels tend to be 15-20% efficient, you guess that it is 18% efficient.
 How much power would you expect it to deliver in full sun (1,000 W/m2 incident)?
 32. According to the table in Problem 26, San Diego can expect an annual average solar yield of 5.7 kWh/m2/day when the panel is tilted to the site latitude and facing south.[^116] If a household seeks to produce a modest 8 kWh per day using 16% efficient panels,

 114: The pattern will "graph out" the tilt adjustments over time.
 This exercise provides insight into PV at a personal-scale that would cover an Amer- ican's total share of energy demand across all sectors.
 This exercise provides insight into the total PV area needed to cover America's total energy demand across all sectors.
 115: also fine to bring in prior/outside knowledge
 116: ... absent any shadows, of course
-    13 Solar Energy

 226
 how large will the array need to be?
 Express as an area in square meters, and in side length for a square of the same area.
 33. Using the parameters from Problem 32, interpreting the solar yield as daily hours of peak-sun-equivalent (at solar exposure of 1 kW/m2) what should the array size be in terms of peak Watts in order to deliver 8 kWh per day?
 How much would the system cost to install at $3.00 per Wp?
 34. One way to look at solar payback time time is to note that an installed system will cost something like $3,000 for each kWp (peak capacity), and that you'll produce x kWh from that 1 kW, array if your region gets x hours of full-sun-equivalent on average.
 Since each kWh of electricity costs something like $0.15, it becomes straightforward to compute the value per day as $0.15x, and determine how long to match the $3k investment.
 The result is independent of the actual array size, depending only on the cost per Wp, the solar yield at your location, and the cost of electricity.
 What would the payback time be, in years, if the cost is $3/Wp p the yield is 6 hours per day of full-sun-equivalent, and electricity in your region costs $0.15/kWh?
 117
 35. From Table 13.3, compute the capacity factors for the countries listed, and for the whole world, based on average vs. installed power.
 What is a characteristic range of numbers, and why 118 is it so low?
 Which country does the best, and which does the worst?
 What clues does Figure 13.8 offer as an explanation?
 119
 36. How much power would a large window measuring 2 m wide and 1.5 m tall admit if the sun were shining straight119 into the window from a cloudless sky?
 How many kilowatt-hours does this translate to over a four hour period, and how much is it worth monetarily compared to electricity at $0.15/kWh?
 37. Solar photovoltaics are practical for individual homes, but solar thermal is only to be found in large utility-scale installations.
 What is the practical reason why we should not expect solar thermal installations on peoples' rooftops for electricity generation?
 38. Solar thermal has a fairly low efficiency in terms of land area of about 3%, compared to 15-20% for PV.
 Many would shake their heads and say that's too low to be of any use.
 What is the counter-argument that it may be fine?
 It is a good practice to round the final size up a bit to make sure additional inefficiencies do not prevent reaching the goal.
 117: ... consistent with the first sentence
 118: Hint: a large part is insolation vs. over- head sun.
 119: ..e.g., what is the most one might expect for direct sun?